-Newly released FBI documents reveal how the Nixon and Reagan administrations used the FBI to intimidate witnesses set to testify against the late chief justice William Rehnquist at his confirmation hearings.
+Newly released FBI documents reveal how the Nixon and Reagan administrations used the FBI to intimidate witnesses set to testify against the late Chief Justice William Rehnquist at his confirmation hearings.
 The documents also reveal Rehnquist’s dependency on pain medication once led him to try to escape a hospital stay in his pajamas after convincing himself of a CIA plot against his life.
-We speak with the reporter who broke the story.
+We speak with the reporter who broke the story. [includes rush transcript]

-AMY GOODMAN: Tony Mauro is with us now from Washington D.C.
+Tony Mauro is with us now from Washington, D.C.
 He is the Supreme Court correspondent for Legal Times.
 Tony was the reporter who filed the Freedom of Information Act requests on Rehnquist.
 Juan?

 JUAN GONZALEZ: Well, Tony, tell us some of the key findings that you’ve been able to discern already from reviewing some of these pages.

 TONY MAURO: Well, as you were mentioning, while these files always tell you a lot about the FBI, as much about the FBI as about the person in the file, and so we do see in both 1971 and 1986 the FBI being used by the Justice Department, first the Nixon Justice Department and then the Reagan Justice Department, 1986, as a research tool to find out what potential witnesses were going to say about Rehnquist at his confirmation hearings.
 And certainly in 1971 there’s a big OK from J. Edgar Hoover, so this was approved at the top.
 You have to think that when an FBI agent comes to the home of a potential witness and starts asking, “What are you going to testify about?” that has to be intimidating.
 So, you see in this file, as with many others over the years, the FBI being used in a political way to discourage or at least find out about potential adversaries of the administration.